site24x7/plugins/proxysql/README.md

 	stmt_cached -> metric calculate the number of global prepared statements for which proxysql has metadata. [unit]

-	query_processor_time_nsec -> metric calculate the time (as a percentage of total time) spent inside the query processor determining the action to take with the query. [percent]
+	query_processor_time_nsec -> metric calculate the time spent inside the query processor determining the action to take with the query. [percent]